USMNT: CONCACAF Olympic qualifying, roster, how to watch, schedule

-The USMNT have revealed their roster ahead for Olympic qualifying this month, and it is absolutely stacked with young U.S. talent.
+The USMNT have revealed their roster ahead for Olympic qualifying, and it is absolutely stacked with young U.S. talent as the USMNT – Costa Rica kicks things off in Mexico.

 [ MORE: How to watch PL in the USA ]

-Jason Kreis has named a 20-man roster for the CONCACAF Olympic qualifying tournament, as the USMNT U23 side have been at a training camp in Mexico.
+Jason Kreis has named a 20-man roster for the CONCACAF Olympic qualifying tournament, as the USMNT U23 side have been at a training camp in Mexico but lost star forward Uly Llanez to injury on the day the tournament began.

 Players born on or after Jan.
 1, 1997 are eligible to compete in the tournament, which is essentially an under 24 tournament.